vistadataproject/vistadataproject.github.io/demo2/location.md

 ![](imagesLocn/Locn_IOW_CP_AUDIO_ROGERS_.png)

+This is "where" Nancy Rogers performs _C&P Audiology Exams_.
+She picks this "location" for her work to tell VISTA what she is doing.

 On November 2008, there were 18 piece of work (workload) performed there ...

 ![](imagesLocn/LocnIOW_CP_AUDIO_ROGERS_TIMELINE_11_08.png)

-Work is spread [throughout the month](https://workload.vistadataproject.info/locationCalendar/workDetails/947/2008/10) and, as expected from the location's definition, it is all _AUDIOLOGY_ ...
+Work is spread [throughout the month](https://workload.vistadataproject.info/locationCalendar/workDetails/947/2008/10) and it is all _AUDIOLOGY_, a value fixed in the location's definition ...

 ![](imagesLocn/LocnIOW_CP_AUDIO_ROGERS_DETAILS.png)